A Eudoxian study of discriminant curves associated to normal surface singularities: Combinatorial invariance of jacobian Newton polygons

 Then: \begin{enumerate} \item The Milnor number $\mu(f^b- \lambda g^a)$ is independent of $\lambda \in \C^*$. \item The integer $\trop^{\Delta_{1,1}}(a,b)$ depends only on the combinatorial type of the triple $(S, Z(f), Z(g))$. \item $(a,b) \notin \trop(\Delta_{1,1})$. \end{enumerate} \end{proposition}

 \begin{proof} $\ $

 {\em (1).} The basic idea of the proof is to use A'Campo's formula of Theorem \ref{thm:partACform} in order to compute $\mu(f^b- \lambda g^a)$.
-One cannot apply the formula directly on $S_{\pi}$, because $\pi$ is not necessarily a good resolution of $f^b- \lambda g^a$.
+One cannot apply the formula directly on the surface $S_{\pi}$, because $\pi$ is not necessarily a good resolution of $f^b- \lambda g^a$.
 As a consequence of Claims 1 and 2 below, we will show in Claim 3 that there exists another good resolution of $Z(fg)$ which factors through $\pi$ and which is a common good resolution of all the germs $f^b- \lambda g^a$.
 Our proofs of Claims 1 and 2 use arguments which are standard in this context (see for instance \cite[Proof of Theorem 3.1]{G 12} and \cite[Proofs of Lemmas 4.2 and 5.5]{GGP 22}).
-Recall that the notion of {\em strict transform} was introduced in Definition \ref{def:termres}.

 {\bf Claim 1:} {\em For every $\lambda \in \C^*$, the strict transform of $Z(f^b- \lambda g^a)$ on $S_{\pi}$ passes only through points of $E_{\pi}$ which are singular on the reduced normal crossing divisor $|Z(\pi^*(fg))|$.}